(Google Maps)

 Our Legal Take

 Apartment residents and guests have a right to feel safe and secure while on the premises.
-Given the reported history of gun-related activity on property, The Murray Law Firm questions the level of security provided to those at the apartment complex and whether this tragedy may have been prevented.
+The Murray Law Firm questions the level of security provided to those at the apartment complex and whether this tragedy may have been prevented.

-• Following any prior incidents of violence on property, were any additional security precautions implemented by the apartment complex owner or management company to deter crime?
+• Was the apartment complex aware of any prior criminal activity on or near the property?
+If so, were additional security precautions implemented by the property owner or management to deter crime?

 Based upon its long, extensive, and successful experience in handling negligent security cases against property owners in the State of Georgia, The Murray Law Firm suggests that photographs and a thorough, unbiased inspection of the property will need to be performed immediately, before any evidence may be repaired, damaged or destroyed.